-- INVESTIGATE the causes of and solutions to the Bertha Challenge
+INVESTIGATE the causes of and solutions to the annual Bertha Challenge

-The inaugural Bertha Challenge will launch in June 2019 with a focus on the right to land and housing, specifically supporting Bertha Fellows to answer the following question:
+The second Bertha Challenge will begin in July 2020 with a focus on our global climate and ecological crises, specifically supporting Bertha Fellows to answer the following question:

-How is the nexus between property, profit and politics contributing to land and housing injustice, and what can be done to fix this?
+How is the relationship between profit and politics contributing to our interconnected climate and ecological crises and what can activists and investigative journalists do to address this?

 Why Activists and Investigative Journalists?